Tavalino to open sister restaurant in Patriot Place

 Early’s confidence appears well-placed.
 Earlier this fall, the original Tavolino location received permission to expand its footprint into an adjacent, 1,000-square-foot storefront formerly occupied by Claire’s Accessories boutique.

-In addition to the original Foxboro location at Patriot Place, Tavolino has a location in Westboro and a sister restaurant, Siena, in Mashpee.
+In addition to the original Foxboro location at Patriot Place, Tavalino has a location in Westboro and a sister restaurant, Siena, in Mashpee.